Centre

 Overview

-We are creating the world’s first cross-disciplinary centre dedicated to advancing the scientific understanding of consciousness, with a focus on non-ordinary states, with a focus on meditation and psychedelics as powerful tools for exploring the nature of experience.
+We are creating the world's first cross-disciplinary centre dedicated to advancing the scientific understanding of consciousness, with a focus on both ordinary and non-ordinary states (including meditation and psychedelics) to deepen our understanding of the nature of experience.

-Based at University College London (UCL), the UCCR will be the first institution globally to support consciousness research involving non-ordinary states that extends beyond clinical and therapeutic applications.
-Instead, we focus on uncovering fundamental neurobiological, psychological, and phenomenological mechanisms, and integrating these with computational approaches to build a more complete science of consciousness.
+Based at University College London (UCL), the UCCR will be the first institution globally to support consciousness research involving non-ordinary states that extends beyond (but also include) clinical and therapeutic applications.
+We focus on uncovering fundamental neurobiological, psychological, and phenomenological mechanisms, and integrating these with computational approaches to build a more complete science of consciousness.

-Our findings will offer insight into how non-ordinary states shape conscious experience, and how they may enhance cognition, creativity, insight, and human development more broadly.
+Our findings will also offer insight into how non-ordinary states shape conscious experience, and how they may enhance wellbeing, cognition, creativity, insight, and human development more broadly.

-We will also offer the world’s first MSc and PhD degrees in Consciousness, Meditation, and Psychedelics.
-Following the Centre’s founding with seed funding, these pioneering programs will help ensure its long-term sustainability.
+We intent to offer the world's first MSc and PhD degrees in Consciousness, Meditation, and Psychedelics.
+Following the Centre's founding with seed funding, these pioneering programs will help ensure its long-term sustainability.

-The MSc and PhD programmes will draw on UCL’s global leadership in psychology and neuroscience (ranked in the top 5 worldwide), and its reputation for innovative, ecological approaches to brain research.
-In line with UCL’s tradition of disruptive thinking, the UCCR will foster boundary-crossing research and teaching that redefines what’s possible in consciousness science.
+The MSc and PhD programmes will draw on UCL's global leadership in psychology and neuroscience (ranked in the top 5 worldwide), and its reputation for innovative, ecological approaches to brain research.
+In line with UCL's tradition of disruptive thinking and its current Grand Challenges, the UCCR will foster boundary-crossing research and teaching that redefines what's possible in consciousness science.

-Together, these innovations will place UCL—and the UK—at the forefront of global efforts to understand consciousness, establishing London as the premier destination for research, education, and innovation in this rapidly emerging field.
+Together, these innovations will place UCL and the UK at the forefront of global efforts to understand consciousness, establishing London as the premier destination for research, education, and innovation in the rapidly emerging field of consciousness science.

 Research